Here’s Everything You Wanted to Know About Testosterone Optimization

 Risks to Breathing During Sleep

 Natural Testosterone produced in the body helps establish and maintain healthy sleep patterns.
 In contrast, research shows that supplemental Testosterone may worsen sleep apnea symptoms.
-Sleep apnea is a condition in which individuals temporarily stops breathing while asleep.
+Sleep apnea is a condition in which individuals temporarily stop breathing while asleep.
 As a result, testosterone replacement therapy is a contraindication in persons with severe and untreated sleep apnea.17

 Have you been diagnosed with sleep apnea?
 No worries – testosterone therapy is still an option!
 Experts state that this effect may be last only for a short period, and symptoms may improve with long-term testosterone replacement therapy.
 Most folks are still viable candidates and would benefit from treatment.17 If you are on or seeking testosterone therapy and have sleep apnea, let your hormone replacement expert know.

 Illegal Drug Use